 My point here is to illustrate why leaving your batteries on -board your boat, in the winter, does not lead to their instant demise, as many on the net would have you believe.
 My family and I have done this for more than 30 years and my bank longevity is tremendous, and always has been very, very good.

-Cold weather is actually a good thing for the batteries, provided they are fully charged.
+Contrary to popular misconception cold weather is actually not a bad thing for the batteries, provided they are fully charged going into it.
 A fully charged battery will not freeze until approx -70F.
 I lived in Alaska, Fairbanks to be exact, and they have been using flooded lead acid batteries up there since they were invented.
 In most parts of this country we will never see the -60F they see in Fairbanks..
 I Fairbanks you can spit and have it hit the ground frozen, not so in the rest of the country.

 Self discharge rates are directly dependent upon temperature.
 As the temperature climbs the self discharge rates also climb.
-As temps drop the self discharge rates and chemical reactions also slow.
-When the temps go sub 30F the self discharge crawls to a very, very slow pace.
+As temps drop the self discharge rates and chemical reactions also drop & slow.
+When the temps go sub 30F the self discharge rate crawls to a hibernation level or very, very slow pace.

 With a fully charged and 100% physically disconnected battery bank noting except time & temp can discharge it, and when it is cold, you've got plenty of time....